 Dear Friends and Patrons:

+We invite you to join us for upcoming performances in our Virtual Concert Hall until we are able to safely resume live concerts.
 The audience for these concerts may be “virtual,” but the performances are anything but.
 Those watching from home have praised the vibrant performances, spellbinding videography and rich audio.
 Patrons have shared how moving and uplifting they are finding these concerts, and the sense of closeness to Music Director Scott Speck and the musicians.

 If you are new to the idea of Virtual Concerts, do not be daunted.
-They are easily accessible via a password-protected link sent prior to each program to all subscribers and single ticket buyers.
+They are easily accessible via a private link sent prior to each program to all subscribers and single ticket buyers.
 You will find guidance and FAQ on our Virtual Concert Hall page of this website.
 The staff is available by phone to answer any questions.

 WMS is committed to making music a core resource for connectivity, self-care and emotional health.
 We have been doing that now for more than 80 years—and with your help, we’re going to continue!